ryoppippi/cv/typst/ryotaro_kimura.typ

   _Eightis Inc._\
   #term[July 2022 --- Aug 2023][Japan | Remote]

-  - Launched and developed `Shintai`: a web and iOS based platform for body-alignment training
+  - Launched and developed `SHINTAI`: a web and iOS based platform for body-alignment training
     - Web: SvelteKit, Cloudflare Workers and PostgreSQL
     - iOS app: Swift, SwiftUI and Firebase authentication
     - Machine learning: fine-tuning of pose detection model and run on CoreML